Probiotics Review (Including Kombucha and Pet Supplements)

 The normal human gastrointestinal tract contains hundreds of different species of bacteria, referred to as intestinal flora.
 When the normal balance of these bacteria is disturbed by illness or antibiotic treatment, the most common effect is diarrhea.
 Probiotics were originally thought to work by re-colonizing the small intestine and crowding out disease-causing bacteria, thereby restoring balance to the intestinal flora.
 However, research is showing that probiotics are more likely to act in other ways, such as producing substances that inhibit disease-causing bacteria, competing for nutrients with them, stimulating the body's own immune system and interacting with nervous system present in the gut.

 For example, a U.S. government-funded study with Lactobacillus GG (Culturelle), showed that giving older, healthy individuals a capsule with 10 billion cells twice a day for 28 days caused no significant change in the composition of the intestinal flora but appeared to modulate bacterial activity in ways which could promote interactions with the gut lining and anti-inflammatory pathways.
 When retested a month after treatment ceased, the effects were no longer present — indicating that the probiotic was only effective during and/or shortly after administration (Eloe-Fadrosh, Mbio 2015).
 An analysis which looked at this and seven other studies of probiotics concluded that there is "a lack of evidence" as to "whether or not there is an effect of probiotics on the fecal microbiota composition in healthy adults" (Kristensen, Genome Medicine, 2016).
-It is important to note that this analysis (funded in-part by an unrestricted grant from the controlling entity of the pharmaceutical company Novo Nordisk A/S) assessed only the bacterial composition of feces and not the effects of probiotics in the treatment or prevention of disease, i.e., it is not a commentary on the clinical effects of probiotics.
+It is important to note that this analysis (funded in-part by an unrestricted grant from the controlling entity of the pharmaceutical company Novo Nordisk A/S) assessed only the bacterial composition of feces and not the effects of probiotics in the gut itself or in the treatment or prevention of disease, i.e., it is not a commentary on the clinical effects of probiotics.
+A study that used endoscopy to take samples directly from within the intestines found that, after taking a multi-strain probiotic (providing 25 billion cells) twice daily for two months, only 2 of the 10 participants had significant colonization in the gut, and four had moderate colonization.
+The researchers concluded that colonization does not occur in everyone who takes probiotics and may depend on factors such genetic and immune system differences (Zmora, Cell 2018).

 A variety of probiotic organisms (alone or in combination) have been tested in clinical trials for a range of conditions.
 Here are some of the most notable findings by condition: